The Content Dashboard shows an overview of the following:

 Sources

 The Sources view shows the sources (URL origins, such as baring.epi-us.net/) of content items.
-If a new source is added, its content is ingested and processed.
-You can filter and save Sources views for frequent use, and share a view with a linked URL.
+If a source is added, its content is ingested and processed.
+You can filter and save Sources views for frequent use and share a view with a linked URL.
 Saved filters are shown in the All Sources menu.

-Adding an RSS feed
+Add an RSS feed

-- Title.
-Enter the name of the source from which you want to extract content.
+• Title – Enter the name of the source from which you want to extract content.

-- Output Display.
-Select the type of output you want to extract from the source.
+• Output Display – Select the type of output you want to extract from the source.

-- Make the full content available
+• Make the full content available

-- Only include the abstract
+• Only include the abstract

-- Only include a link to the original content
+• Only include a link to the original content

 When you click Save, the source is added to the list.